 Note: This document is based on information available as of the date of publication.
-When Florida’s Department of Children and Families (DCF) and the Department of Agriculture and Consumer Services (FDACS) begin to roll out P-EBT this year, some of this information may change.
-Although this document will be updated to reflect any changes, Florida Policy Institute (FPI) recommends consulting the Department of Children and Families’ and the Florida Department of Agriculture and Consumer Services websites for up-to-date details about any modifications to P-EBT eligibility criteria or issuance.
+When Florida’s Department of Children and Families (DCF) begin to roll out P-EBT this year, some of this information may change.
+Although this document will be updated to reflect any changes, FPI recommends consulting the Department of Children and Families’ P-EBT website for up-to-date details about any modifications to P-EBT eligibility criteria or issuance.

 The Pandemic Electronic Benefits Program (P-EBT) was originally authorized by Congress in the Families First Coronavirus Response Act as a temporary measure to provide food assistance in School Year (SY) 2019-2020 to children who were eligible for free or reduced-price school meals through the National School Lunch Program (NSLP) and School Breakfast Program (SBP) but who could not get those meals because their schools were closed in the Spring of 2020 due to the COVID-19 pandemic.
 States were not mandated to offer P-EBT, although every state opted into the program.